vivekvjoshi/Chat-GPT-Email-Formatter-/README.md

 The Professional Email Writer App relies on an API key to send emails.
 To configure the API key, follow these steps:

-1. Obtain an API key from a reputable email service provider. (e.g., SendGrid, Mailgun)
+1. Obtain an API key from OpenAI
 2. Open the `Script.js` file located in the `src` directory.
 3. Navigate to line number 20 in the `Script.js` file.
 4. Replace the existing API key on line number 20 with your own API key.